trailingend/nativescript-palliative-app/README.md

 The Palliative Assessment Tool (PAT) is an iOS application that provides on call palliative nurses with a structured documentation system as they process with a call.
 Once the call is finished, a pdf is generated that is sent via email and uploaded to PARIS.

+## Docs
+Full documenation on Backend AND iOS App can be found at [https://docs.palliative.vchlearn.ca/](https://docs.palliative.vchlearn.ca/)

+The iOS portion of the docs and also be found below.

+___

 ## Usage

 ``` bash